CodingFabian/docs-2/self-hosted/install/installation-source.md

 # Install self-hosted TimescaleDB from source

-TimescaleDB is a [PostgreSQL extension](https://www.postgresql.org/docs/current/external-extensions.html) for time series and demanding workloads that ingest and query high volumes of data.
+< WhatIsTSDB />

 You can install a TimescaleDB instance on any local system, from source.

 < Skip/>